Politics are tearing tech companies apart, says new survey

 Silicon Valley lends itself to political stereotypes–called overly progressive by conservatives and overly conservative by progressives.
-A new survey of 1,924 tech workers around the US indicates that neither view is quite right, but why both are so prominent.
+A new survey of 1,924 tech workers around the U.S. indicates that neither view is quite right but why both are so prominent.

-In the poll of workers across the tech industry, conducted by survey company Morning Consult and commissioned by the conservative-leaning non-profit Lincoln Network, about a quarter of respondents identified as having very strong views (14% left, 11% right).
+In the poll of workers across the tech industry, conducted by survey company Morning Consult and commissioned by the conservative-leaning nonprofit Lincoln Network, about a quarter of respondents identified as having very strong views (14% left, 11% right).
 A third called themselves moderate, and equal shares (18% each) identified as mainstream liberal or conservative.
-Just 3% identified as Libertarian, challenging a stereotype of tech bro culture.
+Just 3% identified as libertarian, challenging a stereotype of tech bro culture.

-Among those surveyed, forty-five percent say that their company promotes a political agenda.
-That leaning tends to be toward the left, with 48 percent of respondents saying their company has a clear liberal agenda, as opposed to the 38 percent who reported a conservative agenda.
+Among those surveyed, 45% say that their company promotes a political agenda.
+That leaning tends to be toward the left, with 48% of respondents saying their company has a clear liberal agenda, as opposed to the 38% who reported a conservative agenda.

 Whether they agree or disagree with their company’s politics, fear about ideological conflicts with colleagues runs across all political groups: very liberal, liberal, moderate, conservative, very conservative, and libertarian.

 Nearly half of employees at companies with political agendas said their ideological views impacted their ability to work.
-At companies perceived to have a political agenda, 63 percent of workers said that ridicule in the workplace is commonplace if you disagree with a colleague, while only 21 percent said that happens at their apolitical companies.
+At companies perceived to have a political agenda, 63% of workers said that ridicule in the workplace is commonplace if you disagree with a colleague, while only 21% said that happens at their apolitical companies.

-Two thirds of participants worked at privately-held tech companies, and a third at publicly traded ones.
+Two thirds of participants worked at privately held tech companies, and a third at publicly traded ones.
 Among the biggest companies were Amazon, Apple, AT&T, Dell, Facebook, Google, Intel, Microsoft, Qualcomm, Salesforce, Samsung, and Twitter.
-Among those who took part, 84% percent worked in a technical role, seventy-five percent identified as male, and 49% were between 30 and 44 years old.
+Among those who took part, 84% worked in a technical role, 75% identified as male, and 49% were between 30 and 44 years old.

 Lincoln leans conservative: Its leaders have been active in Republican politics, and they launched the survey effort in 2017 “to collect data on potential anti-conservative bias in Silicon Valley.”
 Still, it claims to have no influence on the data itself.
-“Morning Consult, as an independent party, collected all of the quantitative data,” says Lincoln co-founder Garrett Johnson, who worked for Florida Governor Jeb Bush and Senator Richard Lugar of Indiana.
+“Morning Consult, as an independent party, collected all of the quantitative data,” says Lincoln cofounder Garrett Johnson, who worked for Florida governor Jeb Bush and Senator Richard Lugar of Indiana.

 Related: How tech workers became activists, leading a resistance movement that is shaking up Silicon Valley

 Lincoln also conducted an online survey of a few dozen tech workers to solicit opinions and anecdotes, similar to its contentious survey from 2017-2018.
 Some of those quotes pepper Lincoln’s report on the Morning Consult survey.
-“I am happy, with the exception of my time at work where I feel like the choices I have made in my beliefs label me as stupid, a bigot, deplored, and more…” one anonymous tech worker wrote.
+“I am happy, with the exception of my time at work where I feel like the choices I have made in my beliefs label me as stupid, a bigot, deplored, and more . . . ” one anonymous tech worker wrote.
 “I am coming to the conclusion that we cannot live or work together any longer.”

 In an op-ed for Fox News on Thursday, Johnson echoed his previous complaints about bias against conservatives in tech, saying the new data “confirm a stunning level of viewpoint intolerance in the tech community,” and “reveal an epidemic of polarization and intolerance in Silicon Valley and the broader tech community [that] presents an important opportunity for tech leadership to cultivate a culture of viewpoint inclusion.”

 But I’ve also interviewed a handful or workers from major tech companies–on and off the record–over the past year, who have provided some insight on the results that are more nuanced than Johnson’s focus on bias.
 And when I spoke with a few survey respondents who agreed to an interview, I found their stories of discrimination less severe than appeared in the short comments gathered by Lincoln Network.
 Still, they do see their workplaces as much more friendly to colleagues who are openly left than even a bit conservative.
-(Workers spoke on condition on anonymity due to concern about backlash from colleagues.)
+(Workers spoke on condition of anonymity due to concern about backlash from colleagues.)

-“Most people will make choices about how they’re going to talk about politics based on the culture and based on their management,” says a Microsoft engineer who identifies as Libertarian.
+“Most people will make choices about how they’re going to talk about politics based on the culture and based on their management,” says a Microsoft engineer who identifies as libertarian.
 “Some people make the choice that they don’t care at all, and they think their management won’t care, and they’re very open about it.
 Other people look at it in terms of risk and reward and pick various levels of engagement based on that.”

 Perhaps no big company has a more contentious environment than Google, which brims with online forums for discussion and debate, including an internal social network and a meme generator.
-There is also a profusion of lightly moderated or un-moderated discussion lists where a few enthusiastic members post prodigiously, such as “politics” and “industryinfo.”
+There is also a profusion of lightly moderated or un-moderated discussion lists where a few enthusiastic members post prodigiously, such as “politics,” “industryinfo,” and “eng-misc” (nicknamed “cringe-misc” by some).

-James Damore, the erstwhile Google engineer who authored the highly controversial “Ideological Echo Chamber” memo that many saw as questioning the innate ability of women to be engineers, created a list called pc-harmfull-discuss.
+James Damore, the erstwhile Google engineer who authored the highly controversial “Ideological Echo Chamber” memo that many saw as questioning the innate ability of women to be engineers, created a list called pc-harmful-discuss.
 The discussion group lived on after he was fired in August 2017, with no one in control, says a former Googler.

 This dovetails with one fascinating finding in the survey.
 Overwhelming majorities of all political orientations–between 87% (very conservative) and 95% (libertarian) agreed that “companies in general should foster a diversity of viewpoints.”
 But groups with the strongest viewpoints also agreed most with the statement, “companies should terminate employees when they express offensive views outside the workplace.”
 (Emphasis added.)
 That was true for 52% of very conservative employees and 62% of very liberal employees in the survey.